-Bias: Extreme Right, Propaganda, Hate Group
+Reasoning: Propaganda, Hate Group

-Taki’s Magazine features syndicated columns by such conservative figures as Pat Buchanan and Michelle Malkin, both of whom have mixed records with fact checkers.
-Taki’s Magazine published an article, “The Talk: Nonblack Version” written by John Derbyshire which makes questionable racial suggestions.
+Taki’s Magazine features syndicated columns by such conservative figures as Pat Buchanan, Ann Coulture, and Michelle Malkin, who have mixed records with fact-checkers.
+Taki’s Magazine published an article, “The Talk: Nonblack Version,” written by John Derbyshire, making questionable racial suggestions.

 Editorially, they are anti-immigration such as this Coming to America.
 In general, Taki’s promotes a far-right perspective and uses writers who consistently fail fact checks.

 Failed Fact Checks

 - A third-party fact-checker has not reviewed them.